 I also have a full (metaphorical) toolbox.

-You’ll get an active therapist who engages.
+You’ll get an active therapist who engages fully.

 I offer perspective and curiosity, not just “uh-huhs.”
 After 25 years, I’ve probably heard it all (and worse).